-- For the ministry of this service is not only completely supplying needs of the saints, but also is overflowing through much thanksgiving(54)literally “many thanksgivings” to God.
+- For the ministry of this service is not only completely supplying needs of the saints, but is also overflowing through much thanksgiving(42)literally “many thanksgivings” to God.

 - And their earnest prayer is on your behalf; longing for you because of the surpassing grace of God upon you.

 - Grace(44)“Grace” The Greek word here is “χάρις” (charis), most often translated “grace” or “gift”.
 It was a technical term in the 1st century, referring to the Patronage system in place.
 The Patron (from “pater” = “father”) would give gifts or do favors (both called a charis) for someone.
 A charis was always given/done freely to anyone who would be grateful for it, and this person then became a “client” of the patron.
 The clients were expected to reciprocate by telling everyone what the patron had done, and offering their services to the patron whenever the patron needed them.
 This reciprocal act was also called “charis”, and the ones who reciprocated were “being faithful”.
 Both were done out of gratitude, not legal obligation.
 A client who wasn’t faithful and grateful probably wouldn’t receive any more charis from his patron, or any other patrons.
 The patron was responsible for taking care of all his clients, and making sure their needs were met.
 Christian Grace and Faith is well picture by this system.
 The Heavenly Patron (God the Father) freely gave a gift (Jesus’ blood), and the clients who accept it (Christians) are expected to “be faithful” out of gratitude. be to God for His indescribable gift!

 2 Corinthians Chapter 10

 - And I myself urge you through the gentle strength and kindness of the Anointed; I Paul whose face is indeed humble when I’m among you, but being absent I’m bold to you.